-Car Crash Lawyer Advocating for Little Rock Residents
+Teen Driver Crash Lawyer Advocating for Little Rock Residents

 Car accidents are the leading cause of death for teenagers nationwide.
-This is in part because teen drivers are just learning to drive and more likely to be careless behind the wheel.
+This is in part because teen drivers are just learning to drive and are more likely to be careless behind the wheel.
 When a reckless teen driver causes a crash and serious injuries, they should be held accountable for their actions.
-Little Rock car accident attorney Paul Pfeifer of the Pfeifer Law Firm is an experienced attorney who knows how to recover the monetary damages that you are entitled.
+Little Rock car accident attorney Paul Pfeifer of the Pfeifer Law Firm is an experienced attorney who knows how to recover the monetary damages that you are entitled to.

 Driving Requirements for Teen Drivers in Arkansas

 After leading the nation in teen traffic fatalities a decade ago, Arkansas implemented a Graduated Driver Licensing (GDL) program to regulate teen drivers in 2009.
 This incremental licensing program allows different levels of licenses, based on a driver’s age and experience level.
 To qualify for an Arkansas Learners License, an individual must be at least 14 years old and must pass both a written test and a road test.
 People with learner’s licenses must be accompanied by a licensed driver who is 21 or older while operating a vehicle.
 Drivers between the ages of 16 and 18, with no serious traffic convictions or accidents on their record within six months prior to applying, may be issued an intermediate license, which is accompanied by its own restrictions.
 No teen driver between the ages of 14 and 18 may use a cell phone at any time while behind the wheel.
 Regular licenses are issued to drivers who are 18 or older.
 Since the GDL’s implementation, reports have indicated that there have been fewer fatalities due to teen driver accidents, but dangers related to inexperienced drivers remain.